 Third place was awarded to Taking It In, by Andy Flowerday, who photographed a walker gazing at the spectacle of a mist-filled valley at Devil’s Dyke, near Brighton.

 In fourth place was Sing a Song, by Corinne Kozok, who submitted an image of a singing robin.

-The six winning images, as well as 16 other shortlisted images, have now been put forward for the People’s Choice.
+All the winning and commended images, as well as 16 other shortlisted images, will now be put forward for the People’s Choice.

 To find out more about the National Park’s nature recovery initiative ReNature, visit www.southdowns.gov.uk/renature/